GwendolyneFreddy/butchery/README.md

 - BuTcHeRY is not compatible with Revisited Battles component 'Improved Firkraag' (don't expect a crash but an impossible fight).
 - As I use vanilla scripts, expect the fight to be harder if you install stratagems (component 'Smarter general AI').
 You should install my mod before stratagems of course.</br></br>

+Classical games players are also strongly recommended to download and install the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.</br></br>

 ## Installation